WVTL: History

 In late December 2009, WVTL switched to a soft adult contemporary format.
 Along with its FM translator station, WVTL was called "Lite 104.7 and 1570 AM".
 In late February 2016, the station adapted to a classic country format.

-In October 2021, Roser Communications agreed to sell the station to Think Tank Media, owners of WENT.
+In October 2021, Roser Communications agreed to sell the station to Think Tank Media, owners of WENT; the deal was called off in August 2022.

 FM translator

 In addition to the main AM station at 1570 kHz, WVTL is relayed by an FM translator for those who prefer to listen in FM stereo.
 The FM translator frequency is used as the primary frequency for station branding.